xabierblanch/DSLR-System/README.md

 # DSLR-Scripts
-Author: Xabier Blanch
+Author: Xabier Blanch<br/>
-Contact: xabierblanch@gmail.com
+Contact: xabierblanch@gmail.com<br/>

-Codes and scripts programmed for the correct operation of DSLR systems - Granada Alhambra.
+Codes and scripts programmed for the correct operation of DSLR systems installed in La Alhambra (Granada).
 Codes developed as part of a doctoral research at Universtiy of Barcelona (PhD)